 Brazil defended Venezuela’s admission into the bloc in 2012, saying inclusion of the oil-rich country would make Mercosur a “global energy power.”
 But by 2016, falling oil prices, economic mismanagement, and an increasingly authoritarian government were pushing Venezuela toward a humanitarian crisis.
 President Nicolas Maduro, facing calls for his removal, arrested opposition leaders and used the courts to undermine the opposition-led congress.

-Since its admission to Mercosur, Venezuela had failed to comply with many of the group’s trade regulations, and members feared the country’s impending turn as chair of the bloc would complicate efforts to forge international trade agreements, most notably with the European Union.
+Since its admission to Mercosur, Venezuela had failed to comply with many of the group’s trade regulations.
 Mercosur suspended Venezuela in late 2016, citing the Maduro government’s violation of human rights and the bloc’s trade rules.
-The group made Venezuela’s suspension indefinite in August 2017.
+In August 2017, the group made Venezuela’s suspension indefinite.
+Argentine President Mauricio Macri has called on Venezuela to release political prisoners and guarantee free and fair presidential elections in 2018 as necessary precursors to reconciliation.

 “A reformist desire to deepen trade within the bloc, as well as genuine horror at Venezuela’s descent into an economically dysfunctional dictatorship, have helped galvanize the four original members’ willingness to slowly inch Venezuela out of the bloc,” says Matthew M. Taylor, an associate professor at American University.